 Tuber propagation is the easiest way of propagating your variegated strings with the highest success rate.

-Young Variegated Strings do not produce ariel tubers.
-Hence this method is applicable only if you have an old enough plant that produces tubers.
+However, this method is applicable only if you have an old plant that produces tubers.

 Quick Steps to Propagate Variegated String by Tuber

-- Take extra care to provide enough light and water until the tuber grows multiple roots and shoots.
+- Provide enough light and water until the tuber grows multiple roots and shoots.

-- If you are propagating in the same pot, after the tuber grows 2-3 or more leaves, you can move it to the new pot by cutting the stem.
+- If you are propagating in the same pot, repot the tuber after it grows 2-3 or more leaves.

-- Place the pot in a bright place.
+- Place the pot in a bright place and avoid overwatering.

 2. Seeds Propagation

-You can propagate Variegated Strings of Hearts from seeds.
-After the plant flowers, you can collect the seeds can propagate them.
+After the Variegated String of Heart flowers, you can collect its seeds can propagate them.

 Quick Steps to Propagate Variegated Strings by Seeds

-- After the Variegated Strings blooms, you need to wait till the seed develops and collect them.
+- After the Variegated Strings blooms, you must wait until the seed develops and collect them.

-- Prepare a well-draining soil mixture and keep it moist.
+- Prepare a well-draining soil mixture and place the desired number of seeds.

 - Maintain the growing environment.
 You can use a heating mat to sprout them well.

-Quick Tip: Avoid seed crowding as it leads to competition for space, water, and nutrients.
+- Always use a spray bottle for watering and avoid seed crowding as it leads to space, water, and nutrient competition.

 3. Stem Propagation

-There are numerous ways of propagating Variegated String by cutting their stem, but these two are the most common methods.
+There are numerous ways of propagating Variegated strings by cutting their stem, but these two are the most common methods.

 Propagation in Water